aviflax/presentations/2020/refactoring-global-data-pipeline-kafka-streams-ruby/Refactoring a Global Data Pipeline with Kafka Streams and Ruby • by Avi Flax • September 2020 (Deckset).md

 * **On-prem:**
 	* Sensors + Servers
 * **Cloud:**
+	* Configuration
  	* Monitoring
-	* Configuration
 	* Analytics
 	* Web UI

 ^
 • These are some of the core components of the product
 • Those cloud elements were implemented as a single-instance multi-tenant system
-• The
-Hundreds of customers using that cloud-based Web app
+• There were hundreds of customers using that cloud-based Web app

 ----
 [.text: text-scale(1.4)]